 “We have never coined it a team name before in the past,” Rook explains.
 “I did this year to give it some recognition.

 What I wanted to do is highlight some people coming through for the very first time and showcase these guys and their first-timer journey.
 I want the people on the couch that doubt their skills and don’t think this kind of success is obtainable to identify with one of these six people, get off the couch and come try.
 So we follow that drama.
 Some people have gotten invites and some haven’t.
 There’s some reality; some narrative.
 This kind of thing has never been done in skydiving before, and I always like to be that person that does it.
-We’re launching episode two tomorrow.”
+We’ve just launched episode 2, here!

 Interested?
 You can catch Vertical Elite on YouTube and Facebook.